ScribbleRiyad/FluttercountDownTime/README.md

 # FluttercountDownTime

 //First Input Time from PickupDate Time Database<br>
-// Then parse the time to  DateTime
+// Then parse the time to  DateTime<br>
-// Calculate The time Difference remainingTime
+// Calculate The time Difference remainingTime<br>

     getTimeDuration() {